Disney’s Animal Kingdom Quick Service Dining Guide

 Thirsty River Bar and Trek Snacks are located toward the back of the park next to Expedition Everest.
 You can see the prayer flags from Expedition Everest below continuing in this direction.

-This is a well-known quick service location for picking up a Mickey ice cream bar, popcorn, pretzel, or frozen treat.
+This bar is a well-known quick service location for picking up a Mickey ice cream bar, popcorn, pretzel, or frozen treats.

 They usually offer the latest popcorn bucket like the baby Simba one below.